Manvithareddyk/AAPL-Stock-Forecasting-Prophet/README.md

 To forecast AAPL stock prices by uncovering trend and seasonal components, and present a clear, data-driven financial outlook.

 ---
+## Project Overview

+This project forecasts the future stock prices of Apple Inc. (AAPL) using historical market data.
+It downloads stock data, processes it, and applies the **Prophet** time series forecasting model to predict future prices.
+The project also visualizes the forecast and its components to help understand trends and seasonal patterns in the stock price.
+This helps investors and analysts make more informed decisions based on predicted market behavior.

 ## About Prophet

 [Prophet](https://facebook.github.io/prophet/) is an open-source forecasting tool developed by Facebook designed for producing high-quality forecasts for time series data.
 It handles seasonality, holidays, and missing data effectively, and works well with daily stock price data like Apple’s historical prices.